farsightsec/fsisketch/README.rst

 algorithm is different from a Bloom filter in that it is a multiset instead of a set and you can use it to count instances.
 It works much like a python set except that you can never retrieve keys, only values.
 All typical set operations, except union, are supported.
+You will have better results if you use the add/remove/discard functions instead of the assignment operators as the former are less disruptive to the internal data structure.

 Usage
 -----